Drive profit and impact with clean energy tax credits.

 These credits are not refundable, so any individual buyer is limited by their “tax appetite,” an amount of taxes the buyer would otherwise pay that can be reduced by the tax credit.
 Your tax appetite varies depending on what type of entity you are.

 Widely-held corporations (where more than 5 people own more than 50% of the company) are able to offset up to 75% of their federal tax liability.
 Individuals, family offices, and closely held private companies that, in each case, have passive income are able to offset all taxes related to such passive income (to the extent the offset does not exceed 75% of their federal tax liability).
+Corporations with significant multinational operations may also have to consider whether their ability to reduce their taxes is further limited by the base erosion anti-abuse tax (BEAT) and Pillar 2.

 You should consult your tax advisor to determine if you have passive income.
 “Passive income” is defined under Section 469 of the Code and generally includes all operating income from a business in which a taxpayer does not materially participate (e.g. rental income for non-real estate professionals, or income received from limited partnership interests).
 The concept is subject to many exceptions and complexities, however.
 For example, portfolio income (dividends, interest, stock/bond gains, royalties) are generally not passive, even if the taxpayer does not materially participate in the underlying business.